ru22-14/beauty-boutique/TESTING.md

 - As a <strong>Site User</strong> I can Edit or Update my basket so that I can adjust the Quantity of the products or simply remove them before purchasing.
 #### Acceptance Criteria

+- The user is able to increase/dicrease a product´s quantity and update it.
+- The user is able to remove a product from the basket.
+- The user is notified using a message after updation or deletion.

 #### Steps taken to Test Manually

+- Increase or dicrease the quantity of a product in the basket and click update and check that the total amount is adjusted accordingly.
+- Remove a product from the basket and check that it is no longer visible in the basket and the amount is adjusted accordingly.
 #### Result:

 # Pass